jzurner1/School-Notes/30 - Cloud/31 - Servers/Web server.md

 A web server is a server built to host a website.
 Most web servers are run on Linux, specifically a Linux server.

+# Components
+Web servers consist of the following components:

+### Document root
+The document root is one of the root file directories of the web server that stores critical HTML files related to the web pages of a domain name, which will be sent in response to requests.

+For example, if the requested URL is `www.target.com`, the web server's root directory might be called `/webroot` located at `/admin/web/webroot`.
+All of the subdirectories will be accessible within the website; accessing the webpage `www.target.com/shop/clothing` will access the filepath `/admin/web/webroot/shop/clothing`.

+### Server root
+The server root is the top-level root directory under the directory tree in which the server's configuration and error, executable, and log files are stored.

 # Programs
 There are a number of programs that can be used to build a Linux web server.